emptythevoid/bashscripts/README.md

 re-encode_video_piwigo.sh - Automatically re-encode all videos in current directory using handbrake to be formatted for easy playback in piwigo, per their documentation.

 switch-screens.sh - This causes the mouse to move from one screen to another instantly.
 This was intended to be used with EasyStroke to map to a button on my trackball to instantly switch mouse focus from one screen to the other.

+check_feld_names.sh - uses qPDF to attempt to detect duplicate form field names in PDF files.
+This is used to help avoid form field name collisions that might make erroneous input.  (note: radio buttons naturally operate with duplicate field names, so these will create false positives)